 The following district block type typologies illustrate the potential building types, scale, site coverage, and density of blocks located in the LRDP planning area.
-There are three districts and seven block types included.
+There are four districts and seven block types included.
+Please see map exhibit for relevant heights.